pieroxy/conkw/README.md

 ## Project status
 This project is being setup and is not yet considered as stable.
 While the product works and can already bring a lot of value, I don't feel it is mature yet.
 So for now, breaking changes are going to be frequent and without any warning, so be aware.

 If you want to try it out and use it, please, by all means do.
 I'm not going to break *everything* on a daily basis.
-But if you want to deploy this on your infrastructure and really invest in it, please drop an issue so I can guide you through what is stable and what is not at this stage.
+But if you want to deploy this on your infrastructure and really invest in it, please start a discussion so I can guide you through what is stable and what is not at this stage.
+Good news is, most is stable.

 ## Documentation
 [Getting started here](doc/INDEX.md)